What is it?

 Dual credit is an opportunity for high school students who meet admissions standards to enroll in public postsecondary institutions in South Dakota and simultaneously earn credits for both their high school diploma and postsecondary degree or certificate.

-Through a new program approved by the South Dakota Legislature, dual credit coursework is available to high school students in grades 11-12 at the rate of $40 per credit.
+Through a program approved by the South Dakota Legislature, dual credit coursework is available to high school students in grades 11-12 at the rate of $48.33 per credit.
 That compares to about $200 per credit at the state’s four technical institutes and $300 per credit at the state’s public universities.
-Students are responsible for the cost of the course credits and any required textbooks or related course materials.
+Students are responsible for the $48.33 per-credit cost and any required textbooks or related course materials.

 Students are able to choose from a number of on-campus and online classes, including general education and career and technical education courses.